 Penn Spinfisher V Spinning Reel Review

 I was sold.
-I could have an awesome Penn reel that fit into my budget and not worry about it getting dunked.
+I could have an excellent Penn reel that fit into my budget and not worries about it getting dunked.

 Even if you don’t fish out of a kayak, there is a high probability that a reel will get corroded by being exposed to sea spray.
 Many will not last long in the rigors of saltwater fishing.